theaayushstha1/COSC_352_FALL_2025/justice_thomson/project8/README.md

-Baltimore Homicides Analysis Tool
+# Baltimore Homicides Analysis Tool

-This is a small analytical tool written in Haskell (pure functional style) to analyze the Baltimore homicides dataset from the provided CSV.
+This project is a small analytical tool written in **Haskell** (pure functional style) to analyze the Baltimore homicides dataset from the provided CSV file.

-Chosen Analyses
+## 📊 Chosen Analyses

-Homicides per year: Counts the number of homicides grouped by year.
+**Homicides per Year:** Counts the total number of homicides grouped by year.
-Distribution of homicide types: Classifies homicides into "Shooting", "Stabbing", or "Other" based on keywords in the notes field and counts the distribution.
+**Distribution of Homicide Types:** Classifies each homicide as Shooting, Stabbing, or Other based on keywords in the notes field and counts the distribution.

-How to Run
+## 🚀 How to Run

-Place Main.hs, Dockerfile, and baltimore_homicides_combined.csv in the same directory.
+1. Ensure `Main.hs`, `Dockerfile`, and `baltimore_homicides_combined.csv` are in the same directory.
-Build the Docker image:textdocker build -t baltimore-analysis .
+2. Build the Docker image:
+   docker build -t baltimore-analysis .
+3. Run the container:
-Run the container:textdocker run baltimore-analysis
+   docker run baltimore-analysis

-Interesting Findings
+## 🔍 Interesting Findings
-Based on running the program with the dataset:
+Running the tool on the dataset reveals:

-The number of homicides varies by year, with peaks in certain years (e.g., 2020 had over 300 based on partial data, but run the program for exact counts from the full CSV).
+- Homicide totals vary significantly by year, with some years showing notable peaks (2020 exceeds 300 cases; run the tool for exact CSV-based totals).
-Shootings dominate the types, comprising the majority of cases, while stabbings are less common, and "Other" includes blunt force, arson, etc.
+- **Shootings are the most common homicide type**, by a large margin.
+- **Stabbings are far less frequent**, and **Other** includes blunt-force trauma, arson, and additional non-categorized causes.

+Feel free to extend or customize the analysis as needed.